voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 excerpt: "Liquid Democracy is a new form of democracy that combines the practicality of Representative Democracy with the authenticity of Direct Democracy, enabled by 21st century technology."
 ---

-*This is only a brief introduction.
-Sign up for more information: [https://join.liquid.vote](https://join.liquid.vote)*

 Liquid Democracy is a new form of democracy that combines the practicality of Representative Democracy with the authenticity of Direct Democracy, enabled by 21st century technology.

 ![](/assets/article_images/2016-09-21-what-is-liquid-democracy/liquid-democracy-logo.png)